chienle7590/Marketing-Projects/Customer Segment Visualisation Web App/README.md

-# Customer Segment Visualisation Web App
+# Customer Segment Visualisation Web Page
 > The purpose of this project is using the analysed data to generate an interactive web page by using R-shiny package

 ## Final Screenshot